GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 - Enter `emailLinkingSafe` in the left field and `true` in the right field
 - Save your settings

 !!!
-Note:
+Note
     Only enable this feature for trusted providers and do not set `requestForEmail` to `true` in this case, since this opens a big security hole.

 ### Preselecting an external provider